isselab/github-classifier/README.md

 autopep8

-GRaViTY tool for visualizing the metamodels, see https://github.com/GRaViTY-Tool/gravity-tool?tab=readme-ov-file for instructions on how to install the tool
+GRaViTY tool for visualizing the ecore metamodels, see https://github.com/GRaViTY-Tool/gravity-tool?tab=readme-ov-file for instructions on how to install the tool